NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/practical.md

 menubar_toc: true
 ---

-*Main Speaker: Wei Zhao, Alyssa Klein*
+*Presenters: Wei Zhao, Alyssa Klein*

 In this session, we will provide detailed instructions for data mining with RNA-seq data.
 We will preview the following: